 Your three articles about the teaching of creationism in schools (September 12th) only serve to show how education has become compartmentalized for the purposes of exams rather than a preparation for life.
 However unlikely or preposterous it may seem, even Richard Dawkins cannot legitimately dismiss the idea that some sort of supernatural entity might have played a part in the creation of the universe and living organisms.
 Therefore, creationism is a legitimate theory, which means that natural evolution is only a theory too.
 It is surely the duty of education to allow pupils to make up their own minds, on the basis of the evidence and through discussion.
 That discussion should take place in one class, rather than one half of the debate taking part in religious studies and the other half taking place in science lessons.

 Comments: During the next few days and weeks, as the fiasco dominated the letters pages of the serious newspapers, I sent numerous unpublished letters, which can best be summed up by the following unpublished letter to The Observer.
+For an even longer version of this letter, see “Creationism”.

 The recent press coverage of the creationism in schools controversy has been characterised by the usual polarisations and misrepresentations.
 Like George Bush saying “You’re either with us or against us”, atheistic scientists like to portray this as a conflict and choice between young-earth creationists and neo-Darwinists.
 In reality, there is a full spectrum between those two extreme positions, at any point in which people can, and do, take up positions.
 The chief stances are young-earth creationism, old-earth creationism, intelligent design, intelligent creationism, theistic evolution, vitalist evolution, Lamarckian evolution, neutralist evolution and what Steven Rose has called ultra-Darwinism.